-When individuals make an initial occupational choice or change jobs, they must choose from among thousands of jobs.
-Vocational psychology has shown that it helps tremendously to have a "compact view of the world of work at a more manageable level of abstraction" (Dawis, 1996: 239).
-This view can be socio-economic in terms of pay and fringe benefits or functional in terms of tasks and work conditions, yet vocational psychology has something better to offer.
+When individuals face an initial occupational choice or change jobs, they must choose from among thousands of jobs.
+Vocational psychology has shown that it helps tremendously to have "a more compact view of the world of work at a more manageable level of abstraction" (Dawis, 1996, p.
+239).
+Of course this view can be socioeconomic in terms of pay and fringe benefits or functional in terms of tasks and work conditions yet vocational psychology has something better to offer.
 Based on 40 years of programmatic research, Holland (1997) has provided a compact view of the work world in terms of psychological attributes.
-He organized all jobs onto a hexagonal model of the world of work.
-Because jobs are mapped using personality traits, it is easy for individuals to find themselves in the world of work.
-By organizing occupational information and personality types using the same language, career development specialists ease decision making for clients.
+He organized all jobs onto a hexagonal model of the world-of-work.
+Because jobs are mapped using personality traits, it is easy for individuals to match their own personality traits to jobs.
+By organizing occupational information and personality types using the same language, career development specialists ease decision making by teaching clients that the work world has a meaningful structure into which they must fit themselves.
 Knowing how environments are organized is a transferable skill that individuals can use to adapt to many diverse life situations.

 4. Vocational exploration and information lead to better career decisions.

-Vocational exploration and information gathering increase self-knowledge and awareness of suitable educational and occupational options (Blustein, 1992).
-One of the best ways to determine the wisdom of a specific career choice is to assess the amount of information an individual has collected about that choice.
-In addition to encouraging exploratory experiences, public policies should continue to support occupational information delivery systems, especially those that use computer technology and the Internet to distribute their products (Peterson et al., 1999).
+Vocational exploration and information-gathering increases self-knowledge and awareness of suitable educational and occupational options (Blustein, 1992).
+In fact, one of the best ways to determine the wisdom of a specific career choice is to assess the amount of information an individual has collected about that choice.
+In addition to encouraging exploratory experiences, public policies should continue to support occupational information delivery systems, especially those that use computer technology and the Internet to widely distribute their products (Peterson, Mumford, Borman, Jeanneret, & Fleisman, 1999).